kellenwiltshire/sish-form-mailer/README.md

 **No custom API routes.
 No third-party form service.
 Just a simple form endpoint you can host yourself.**

+This project is both a practical self-hosted tool and my journey learning Go by building a real application.

+---

+## Why I Built This

+SiSH Form Mailer started as a project to learn Go.

+Rather than learning through tutorials alone, I wanted to build a real application from the ground up.
+I also intentionally tried to use as little AI assistance as possible so that I would encounter and solve the problems myself.

+The repository documents that process alongside the source code, including architectural decisions, challenges, mistakes, and lessons learned throughout development.

+So while SiSH Form Mailer is a functional self-hosted form backend, the project is also a record of my journey learning Go by building something real.

 ---

 ## ✨ Features